This year marks the 31st birthday of "The New New Product Development Game," a paper by Hirotaka Takeuchi and Ikujiro...

 Moving beyond team-only agility

-Getting beyond Agile practiced only at the team level requires rethinking the organization's planning and budgeting functions.
+Getting past this rudimentary level of agility requires rethinking the organization's planning and budgeting functions.

 The planning function decides what will be released and in what order.
 Budgeting determines how much is possible to spend in an effort to serve your customers, effectively determining the breadth of agile development available.